gregecmaregec/gregecmaregec.github.io/_pages/code.md

 ---

-All code shown explicitly on /code/ is under the [MIT License.](https://github.com/gregecmaregec/gregecmaregec.github.io/blob/master/LICENSE) <br>
+All code shown explicitly on /code/ is under the [MIT License.](https://github.com/gregecmaregec/gregecmaregec.github.io/blob/master/LICENSE) <br><br>
 Feel free to copy the below working code to your own project under the conditions of the MIT license.

 <br>